How to get life insurance if you’re considered high risk

 What are some ways to minimize my risk?

 - Manage your chronic conditions.
 Getting help with medical maladies often takes patience, time and money.
-But the better you can manage your health, the higher the likelihood of avoiding a high-risk classification.
+But the better you manage your health, the higher the likelihood of avoiding a high-risk classification.

 - Get certified for dangerous hobbies.
 As thrilling as unlicensed deep dives for treasure might be, they could affect your rates.
 Certification or a license for your high-risk hobby tells your insurance provider that you’re safely trained to avoid the riskiest aspects of living on the edge.